In this case, social media influencers.

 It’s not a set-it and forget-it process.

-The pay-off is longer lasting, so it’s worth the research and the nurturing for repeated independent, listened-to experts (and consumers) singing your praises.
+The pay-off lasts longer, so it’s worth the research and the nurturing for repeated independent, listened-to experts (and consumers) singing your praises.

 image credit: Traackr